 Why read this? : We look at how to build a balanced creative approval process.
 Learn which roles and checks you need to stop your creative going wrong, but still push creative boundaries.
 Read this to learn how to get great creative work approved.

-Every creative project, at some point, moves from evaluation to creative approval.
+Every creative project, at some point, moves from evaluation to approval.

-On one side, you’ll have approvers who worry about the risk of creative work.
-Who want to make sure it doesn’t break any rules or harm the company’s reputation.
+On one side, you have approvers who worry about risk.
+Who want to make sure you don’t break any rules, or harm the company’s reputation.
 They see creative approval as a control mechanism.
-It’s a prevention tool.
+A risk prevention tool.